4D Contact, Global Debt Recovery and Credit Management Services 1200 627

 It is quite common, particularly for business which work solely with an inhouse team, to have to make strategic decisions over who they touch with credit-control activity.
 Limitations to human resources can often mean only 20% of accounts are regularly contacted.
 And, despite the myths, it very rare for these priority accounts to deliver 80% of revenues – in most cases well over 50% of revenues are not being chased.

-If you inhouse team are at capacity, an outsourced credit management agency will have the flexibility and scalability to help you deliver 100% of your customer base with contact.
+If you inhouse team are at capacity, an outsourced commercial credit-control provider will have the flexibility and scalability to help you deliver 100% of your customer base with contact.
 And with activity delivering results, there is no doubt that this will substantially improve your cash collection prior to year-end.

 2. Outsource ageing ledgers